team-rtest/rtest/README.md

 Before you run this in production:

--   Change the Minio Access and Secret keys from the default values in the `rtest.env`
+-   Change the Minio Access in the `rtest.env`, or pass it to the container directly
+-   Pass environment variable `SECRET_KEY` to the backend container